New insights into the mode of action of ivermectin against the novel SARS coronavirus.

 Nevertheless, many patients, and even doctors, continue to be denied access to low-cost and safe ivermectin, especially in Western countries.
 Others are paying obscenely overcharged prices, visit dubious online merchants, or resort to animal-grade products.
 If ivermectin is not available locally, it may instead be bought from certified Indian pharmaceutical exporters on Indiamart.
 However, please note that some countries may not allow its importation.

 100 tablets of 12mg ivermectin, enough to treat up to 50 people, cost about $50.
-And even if the coronavirus continues to mutate, ivermectin, targeting its replication, will remain effective.
-The same applies to other early treatment options targeting virus entry, replication, or disease progression.
+And even if SARS-CoV-2 continues to mutate, ivermectin, targeting its replication, should remain effective.
+The same applies to other early treatment drugs targeting virus entry, replication, or disease progression.